cocodrino/futureEitherFinatra/README.md

 also extend Futures with orFLeft (check the notZero method)

-**WHY TE UGLY ARROWS >>>
+## WHY TE UGLY ARROWS >>>
-Because I love back to future and it looks a bit like the arrow in the movie...and you know..back to FUTURE...FUTURE monad...
+#### Because I love back to the future and it looks a bit like the arrow in the movie...and you know..back to the FUTURE...FUTURE monad...

 ![movie-title] (https://upload.wikimedia.org/wikipedia/id/7/71/Back_to_the_Future_logo.png)